|

 to you as attachments.
 The viewer requires very little room on your hard drive, and download time is minimal.

-to offer follows below.
+viewer has to offer follows below.

-Actually, the only thing you can't do with the
+Actually, the only thing you can't do with the free viewer is modify (edit)

-free viewer is modify tabs which are emailed to you, or create your own.
-If you’ve ever arranged tunes yourself, or plan to in the
+tabs or create your own.
+If you’ve ever arranged tunes yourself, however, or plan to in the future, you’ll find

-future, you’ll find TablEdit to be an invaluable tool in that regard.
-For that, however, it's necessary to purchase
+TablEdit to be an invaluable tool in that regard.
+To purchase TablEdit's full program, go to their web site at

 www.tabledit.com